 Whether you’re a World War II buff who’s interested in learning more about the smaller resistance movements and battles that led to the ultimate defeat of the Nazis or you’re more fascinated by recent operations in Afghanistan and Iraq, Netflix’s selection of war movies has something for everyone that will likely teach you a few things you didn’t know before.

-Our selections include The King, Medal of Honor, and Mosul, just to name a few of the films that helps keep Netflix's spot on our best streaming services rankings.
-Our list also shares a pick with our best Netflix action movies list: the excellent Sand Castle.
+Our selections include The King, All Quiet on the Western Front, and Mosul, just to name a few of the films that helps keep Netflix's spot on our best streaming services.
+For more from Netflix's realer side, check out our guide to the best Netflix documentaries.

 The best Netflix war movies